Persuasion with Ambiguous Communication: An Introductory Example

-We illustrate our main results with the help of a simple introductory example.
 There is a sender and a receiver, three actions $a_1,a_2$ and $a_3$, and two payoff-relevant states $\omega_1$ and $\omega_2$, with equal prior probabilities $p=(1/2,1/2)$.\footnote{The example needs at least three actions since we show (Corollary \ref{cor_binary_action}) there is no benefit from using ambiguous communication strategies when the receiver has only two actions.} The sender influences the action the receiver takes with the release of information.
 The payoffs are:

 The receiver prefers $a_3$ in state $\omega_1$, while the sender prefers $a_1$ in that state.
 This is the conflict of interest in this example.
 The receiver prefers $a_1$ when their beliefs about $\omega_2$ are intermediate (i.e., in $[1/5,1/2]$), $a_2$ when their beliefs are higher than $1/2$, and $a_3$ when they are lower than $1/5$.